SiddhantDeshmukh/adventOfCode21/sid/README.md

 idea that might be useful in the future is to build up a graph, then do the DFS to identify connected components.
 For a grid, the graph would be pretty big but I wonder if it's tractable.

+## Day 10 - Syntax Scoring

+Took me a while to get going, but the way I solved part 1 automatically solved part 2 since I was keeping track of which closing brackets were necessary.

+## Day 11 - Dumbo Octopus

+Just like 10, took me a bit to get going (I'm still bad at recursion), but I managed to do it all without needing to look much up!
+Struck me as quite similar to a Game of Life, and even though I haven't written many, I was able to piece together the essentials to get this to work.
+Again, part 2 is free after part 1.

+## Day 12 - Passage Pathing